50 Comments

 - 362,500: All types (subject to the multipliers I've applied).

---- of which, Icelandic-origin citizens: 70%
+--- of which, 70% Icelandic-origin citizens;

---- of which, definitely-unassimilable resident-element (e.g., Mid-East, India, Southeast Asians ,any Africans, etc.): 5%
+--- of which, 5% definitely-unassimilable resident-element (e.g., Mid-East, India, Southeast Asians, any Africans, etc.)

---- of which, short-term foreign tourists: 14% (which, at peak-periods, could well exceed 20%)
+--- of which, short-term foreign tourists: 14%.

 .

-The "mid-low assimilability" and "unassimilable" elements together probably exceed the short-term foreign-tourist element much of the time; they are definitely on the same order of magnitude.
-And, as other commenters here have noted, the resident-foreigners are a different species, by merit of not leaving (or of repeatedly coming back, to the extent they do either make home-visits or go elsewhere for any reason; many of the 22,500 Poles registered as resident-foreigners I assume are back in Poland for portions of the year).
+As other commenters here have noted, the resident-foreigners are a different type, by merit of not leaving (or of repeatedly coming back, to the extent they do make home-visits or go elsewhere for any reason; many of the 22,500 Polish resident-foreigners in Iceland I assume are back in Poland for portions of the year).

 The tourist argument about damage to a local culture.
 It's usually seen in places like, say, Bhutan or possibly Bali.
-It would seem Iceland is small-and-obscure enough that a White host-population gets the same sympathetic ear here.
+Iceland is small-and-obscure enough that a White host-population gets the same sympathetic ear here.
 But maybe more relevantly, it's possibly here a way to indirectly point to the foreigner element.

 As Steve says, the two are a very-similar kind of argument; and, as commenters say, the resident-foreigner element is worse (more challenging).
 There remains a taboo in the West against talking too directly about a core national-titular ethnocultural-stock needing to maintain primacy in its own country (except Israel/Palestine).